Juanelias55/ELK-Project/README.md

-# ELK-Project

-# University of Texas Cybersecurity Project
+# The University of Texas Cybersecurity Project
 ## ELK Stack Project

 The files in this repository were used to configure the network depicted below.